TZstatsADS/Spring2018-Project5-grp9/README.md

 ![image](figs/detected_1365295510727_1365295510727_r.jpg)

 **The more exciting part of this project is the object detection using real time webcam based on both cascade and TensorFlow.
-You can refer to [Jupyter Notebook](doc/main.ipynb) for more details.
-Please note that we suggest clone/download the whole repository so that you can to reproduce the results easily through [main.ipynb](doc/main.ipynb).**
+You can refer to [main](doc/main.ipynb) for more details.
+Please note that we suggest clone/download the whole repository so that you can to reproduce the results easily through [main](doc/main.ipynb).**

 **Note that you may need to set the working directory to "[doc](doc)" folder by hand before you start reproduce the results, if not by default.
 Otherwise, you may run into some directory issues.**